OpenWaterAnalytics/EPANET-Matlab-Toolkit/README.md

-EPANET-Matlab-Toolkit
+EPANET-MATLAB-Toolkit
 ==================================

-The `EPANET-Matlab Toolkit` is an open-source software which operates within the Matlab environment, for providing a programming interface for the latest version of [EPANET](https://github.com/OpenWaterAnalytics/epanet), a hydraulic and quality modeling software created by the US EPA, with Matlab, a  high-level technical computing software.
-The goal of the Matlab Class is to serve as a common programming framework for research and development in the growing field of smart water networks.
+The `EPANET-Matlab Toolkit` is an open-source software, originally developed by the [KIOS Research Center for Intelligent Systems and Networks of the University of Cyprus](http://www.kios.ucy.ac.cy/) which operates within the Matlab environment, for providing a programming interface for the latest version of [EPANET](https://github.com/OpenWaterAnalytics/epanet), a hydraulic and quality modeling software created by the US EPA, with Matlab, a  high-level technical computing software.
+The goal of the EPANET Matlab Toolkit is to serve as a common programming framework for research and development in the growing field of smart water networks.

 The `EPANET-Matlab Toolkit` features easy to use commands/wrappers for viewing, modifying, simulating and plotting results produced by the EPANET libraries.